strongbox/strongbox-docs/Maven-Indexer.md

 # How Does The Maven Indexer Work?

-The Maven Indexer scans through `maven-metadata.xml` files and produces a compressed Lucene Index which can be downloaded by consumers.
+The Maven Indexer uses `maven-metadata.xml` and `.pom` files to figure out information about the artifacts.
+It produces a Lucene Index which can be packed and downloaded by consumers.

 # What Kind Of Information Does The Maven Indexer Keep?